martinvanleeuwen/RenderJay.jl/README.md

 # RAMI-5

-As part of the RAdiative transfer Model Intercomparison excersize phase 5 we have prepared RenderJay scene files for the various test cases involved, including abstract scenes, fully parameterized canopies, and (semi-)empirical forest canopies.
-Here is a selection of nadir renderings including some of these scenes.
-No white-balancing has been applied yet, which causes the Wytham woods scene to appear somewhat greenish.
-The irradiance conditions for these example renderings were set to a 10% diffuse sky with a little bit of a watery sun.
+As part of the RAdiative transfer Model Intercomparison excersize (phase 5), we have prepared RenderJay scene files for the various test cases involved, including abstract scenes, fully parameterized canopies, and (semi-)empirical forest canopies.
+The illustrations below show raw renderings and no white-balancing has been applied yet, which causes the Wytham Woods scene to appear rather greenish.
+The irradiance conditions for these example renderings were set to a 10% diffuse sky with a watery sun.

 ![image RAMI-5](https://github.com/martinvanleeuwen/RenderJay.jl/blob/main/img/rami5_test.png)